backend-development/backend-development-textbook/source/caching.md

 <%= render :partial => "projects/project", :collection => @samples[i], :cached => true %>
 ```

-Now instead of fetching each pratial from the cache one by one
+Now instead of fetching each partial from the cache one by one
 rails will do a multi-fetch, which is faster.
 But our example app is written
 in Rails 4, so this does not work yet.